 Making a Web site accessible can be simple or complex, depending on many factors such as the type of content, the size and complexity of the site, and the development tools and environment.

 Many accessibility features are easily implemented if they are planned from the beginning of Web site development or redesign.
-Fixing inaccessible Web sites can require significant effort, especially sites that were not originally "coded" properly with standard XHTML markup, and sites with certain types of content such as .
+Fixing inaccessible Web sites can require significant effort, especially sites that were not originally “coded” properly with standard markup, and sites with certain types of content such as multimedia.

-The document "Implementation Plan for Web Accessibility" lists basic steps for addressing accessibility in Web projects.
+The document “Implementation Plan for Web Accessibility” lists basic steps for addressing accessibility in Web projects.
 The Web Content Accessibility Guidelines and techniques documents provide detailed information for developers.